mosip/mimoto/docs/UserDataEncryptionWithPinBasedKey.md

 ### Two-Tier Encryption Model

 1. **User PII Encryption**: Uses application-managed keys from KeyStore
-2. **Wallet Data Encryption**: Uses PIN-derived keys, with the same key used for both wallet metadata and credentials (stored in session during active use)
+2. **Wallet Data Encryption**: The same PIN-derived AES key is used to encrypt and decrypt both wallet metadata and credentials.

 ```
 ┌─────────────────┐    ┌─────────────────┐